 The High Street Cohousing Group aspires to be a firearms free neighbourhood, and we request that firearms be stored off site.
+This is not a rule, delete?

-22. Notice of Damage, Defects, Accidents or Injury
+23. Notice of Damage and Defects

 - a) Upon becoming aware of any damage or defect in any part of the unit title development, including its services, an Owner must immediately notify the Body Corporate Committee. - b) Repairs for any such damage or defect shall be paid for by the Owner or Occupier who caused or permitted the damage or defect.